AdobeDocs/analytics-platform.en/help/analysis-workspace/curate-share/share-projects.md

 You can share an Analysis Workspace project with the following types of people:

-* Users and groups in your organization who have access to Adobe Customer Journey Analytics
+* Users and groups in your organization who have access to Customer Journey Analytics

   You can share Edit, Duplicate, or View access